-This help document answers the following questions about using operators on MGI query forms:
+This help document answers the following questions about using operators on the MGI Mouse SNP Query Form:

-Operators narrow or expand the effect of a search.
+Operators are found only on the Mouse SNP Query Form and can be used to narrow or expand the effect of a search.
 They usually appear on selection lists located next to a field.
 Examples are: begins, equals, ends, contains, less than, greater than, and so on.
 When a selection list is available, click the arrow beside it to see all the options available.

 One set of operators is comprised of begins, = (equals), ends, contains, and like; you can use these, for example, to filter what you are looking for.

 Another set of operators lets you establish a relationship among values: between, equal to (=), less than (<), greater than (>), less than or equal to (<=), greater than or equal to (>=), not equal to (<>).
 These operators are useful for defining a ballpark search region when you are entering genome coordinates on MGI query forms (Genes and Markers, Alleles, SNPs, Sequences, Gene Expression, Probes, and so on).
 The is null operator defines an empty list; the is not null defines a set in which the contents are unknown.Top